- How To Optimize Windows 10 for gaming?

 - Type %temp% and click OK

-Now select all the files and delete.
+Now select all the files and delete them.
 You may not delete all the files because some of them are currently in use.
 That’s totally fine.

 - Press Windows key and R button same time once again.